sumo-digital-academy/cs_portfolio/index.markdown

 - Demonstrates custom Blueprint nodes written in C++ (minimal Blueprints used)
 - The team is working towards releasing the game on Steam
 </div>

+In this project, I designed the segmented physics and collision system that drives the snakes’ dynamic, lifelike movement, tackling the challenges of ensuring stability across linked segments.
+My work extended Unreal's capabilities by writing custom Blueprint nodes in C++, allowing the team to streamline gameplay programming while minimizing reliance on traditional Blueprints.

+Collaborating in a team environment, I focused on clean, maintainable C++ code that integrates seamlessly with Unreal Engine 5.
+This project demonstrates my ability to handle complex gameplay mechanics and contribute to a long-term, team-driven development effort aiming for a Steam release.

 Access the GitHub repository with just my C++ code <a href="https://www.example.com" class="project-link">HERE</a> <br>
 Full UE5 project download <a href="https://www.example.com">HERE</a> (8GB)